pencleanenergy/MATCH-model/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ## Contribution License Agreement
 This repository includes a Contribution License Agreement (CLA) in the `CLA.md` file.
-We use `cla-assistant` to allow contributors to sign the CLA agreement from within a pull request.
+If you submit a pull request, we will reach out to you about signing the CLA before merging your contribution into the repository.

 # INSTALLATION